6 of the Best Things to do in the Dandenong Ranges

 While you're there, why not check out:

-Set among on one and a half acres of maintained landscaped Historic Gardens, Heritage Hill features historic buildings 'Laurel Lodge' built in 1869 and 'Benga' built in 1936, and the St James Anglican Church (1864) in a unique historic precinct that offers visitors an insight into Dandenong’s transformation from a rural market town to a bustling, multicultural metropolis.
+Set among on 1.5 acres of maintained landscaped Historic Gardens, Heritage Hill features historic buildings 'Laurel Lodge', built in 1869, and 'Benga', built in 1936, and the St James Anglican Church (1864) in a unique historic precinct that offers visitors an insight into Dandenong’s transformation from a rural market town to a bustling, multicultural metropolis.

 Wander through the exhibitions at the Museum before settling among the grounds for a picnic and a bit of Frisbee.